saadnabs/deployGELonGCP/README.md

     - -d: when passed, invokes a delete of the deployment with the version identifier
     - -p: prefix used for all the component names deployed (can be your username, keep it short though others length limits will be hit)

-- Bear in mind that the script will be interactive in a few different parts, so please keep an eye on it.
+- Bear in mind that the script will be interactive in a few different parts, so please keep an eye on it for the following inputs:
+  - Confirmation of having the dependencies
+  - Policy conditions (x5)
 - It can take up to #TODO 10 mins to complete

 An example run of the script, from within the deployGELonGCP folder: